datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 ```

 `@part1`
 - Defaut value of donors (d=5) in MICE package in R for continuous data
 - Number of donors have an effect on imputed values
 - PMM works best large data sets to get better donors
 - Does not work well with sparse data
-- Cannot be used to impute values outside the range of data
+- Cannot be used to impute values outside the range of data.
 - PMM is less vulnerable to model misspecification and avoids meaningless imputations.